minlux/dymon/README.md

 ## Usage
 ### dymon_cli
 The `dymon_cli` tool expects its input via command line argument:
+- 1st argument:
-- 1st argument: the IP of the *LabelWriter* in the local network
+   - the IP of the *LabelWriter* in the local network (like `net:192.168.178.23`)
+   - the path to the USB *LabelWriter* (like `usb:/dev/usb/lp` on linux, or `usb:vid_0922` on windows)
 - 2nd argument: the labels *title* line
 - 3rd/4th argument: label *body* lines
 - 5th argument: EAN8 barcode value (max 7 digits. a checksum char is added automatically).

 Example:
 ```
-./dymon_cli "192.168.178.49" "Headline is bigger" "than the following..." "...two body lines" 1234567
+./dymon_cli "net:192.168.178.49" "Headline is bigger" "than the following..." "...two body lines" 1234567
+./dymon_cli "usb:/dev/usb/lp0" "USB DYMO" "on" "Linux" 1234567
+./dymon_cli "usb:vid_0922" "USB DYMO" "on" "Windows" 1234567
 ```

-### dymon_pmb
+### dymon_pbm
-`dymon_pmb` is a command line tool, that allows to print *pmb P4* image files. on the *LabelWriter*.
+`dymon_pbm` is a command line tool, that allows to print *pbm P4* image files. on the *LabelWriter*.
 The tool expects the following arguments:
+- 1st argument:
-- 1st argument: the IP of the *LabelWriter* in the local network
+   - the IP of the *LabelWriter* in the local network (like `net:192.168.178.23`)
+   - the path to the USB *LabelWriter* (like `usb:/dev/usb/lp` on linux, or `usb:vid_0922` on windows)
-- 2th argument: full path to the bitmap file
+- 2nd argument: full path to the bitmap file

 In folder `doc` you can find some example files that can be printed (on the respective lables) like this:
 ```
-./dymon_pmb 192.168.178.23 ../doc/label_25x25.pbm
+./dymon_pbm net:192.168.178.23 ../doc/label_25x25.pbm
-./dymon_pmb 192.168.178.23 ../doc/manu_25x25.pbm
+./dymon_pbm net:192.168.178.23 ../doc/manu_25x25.pbm
-./dymon_pmb 192.168.178.23 ../doc/eagle_25x25.pbm
+./dymon_pbm net:/dev/usb/lp0   ../doc/eagle_25x25.pbm
-./dymon_pmb 192.168.178.23 ../doc/eagle_36x89.pbm
+./dymon_pbm net:vid_0922       ../doc/eagle_36x89.pbm
 ```

-You can use *GIMP* to convert regular image files into pmb files.
-Therefore just *export* your image as `filename.pbm` and store it as *raw* pmb.
+You can use *GIMP* to convert regular image files into pbm files.
+Therefore just *export* your image as `filename.pbm` and store it as *raw* pbm.
-You can also use *Imagemagick* to convert a file into pmb.
+You can also use *Imagemagick* to convert a file into pbm.
 For example:
 ```
 convert your_pic.jpg your_pic.pbm
 ```